siddharthdeore/siddharthdeore.github.io/README.md

 - Integrated control algorithms and intelligent operating modes through low and high-level software development in wearable robots, force feedback devices, and sensor systems.
 - Created drivers to interface teleoperation devices with host systems.
 - Implemented existing firmware and developed new functions for embedded systems.
 - Developed a plugin-based modular real-time middleware for teleoperation.
+Integrated with various communication protocols (UDP/TCP, CAN, RS485, RS232) with non-blocking interfaces, adhering to industry standards for reliable and efficient data transmission.
 - Integrated with state-of-the-art middlewares such as ROS/ROS2 and XBotCore.
-- Developed various communication protocols (UDP/TCP, CAN, RS485, RS232) with non-blocking interfaces, adhering to industry standards for reliable and efficient data transmission.

 <b>Skills:</b> C, C++17, Python, Matlab, ROS, ROS2, XBot, Quadratic Programming, MPC